 1. Intranet software.

-Intranet software brings together everything you might need to handle day-to-day processes, including shared calendars, a document management system, blogging and wiki platforms, and more.
+Intranet software brings together everything you need to manage day-to-day processes, including shared calendars, a document management system, blogging and wiki platforms, and more.
 Once implemented, you can create private spaces for each team in your organization where employees can share information and ideas.
 As intranet software can also be a huge time-saver, you’ll be saving your organization a great deal of money, all the while taking employee motivation and performance to an entirely new level.

 2. Social media.

 We live in the age of social media, and it’s an exciting time for businesses.
-Companies that would like to remain relevant in today’s world need to maintain pages on all of the major social media networks, including Facebook and Twitter.
+Companies that want to remain relevant in today’s world need to maintain accounts on all of the major social media networks, including Facebook and Twitter.
 This is a great aspect of many companies’ employee engagement strategy.
 Sometimes, however, managing a number of pages at once can be a difficult task, which is why it can be helpful to divide responsibilities between your staff so that you don’t have to handle everything yourself.

 Give them a task they don’t know how to do, and you may just give them a challenge to overcome.
 And when they overcome such a challenge, they’re more likely to feel ownership over the project.